Tips for preparing study abroad scholarship applications:

-In your scholarship essay, connect your past experience to your study abroad goals.
+In your scholarship essay, connect your past experiences to your study abroad goals.
 Why do you want to study abroad?
 What has prepared you for it?

 Additional study abroad scholarships and funding opportunities

-- Many university study abroad offices offer scholarships.
+Many universities’ study abroad offices offer scholarships.
 Make sure to check with your university for specific funding opportunities they may offer.

 Are you a student looking for Gap Year funding?
 FEA Access Partner CET Academic Programs offers Gap Year programs and funding.
 Learn more here.